CasualChampionships/arcade/docs/arcade-minigames/settings.md

 minigame.settings.freezeEntities.set(true)
 ```

-These settings work on a world-wide basis, depending on the worlds you registered for your minigame, it doesn't affect other minigames or worlds that aren't part of your minigame.
+These settings work on a level-wide basis, depending on the worlds you
+registered for your minigame, it doesn't affect other minigames or worlds that
+aren't part of your minigame.
 For more information, go back to the [World Section](./worlds.md).

-There are more settings for you to explore, be sure to take a look at the class to see what is available!
+There are more settings for you to explore, be sure to take a look at the class
+to see what is available!

 ## Custom Settings

-To create custom settings for your minigame, you first must extend the `MinigameSettings` class.
+To create custom settings for your minigame, you first must extend the
+`MinigameSettings` class.

 ```kotlin
 class ExampleSettings(minigame: Minigame<*>): MinigameSettings(minigame) {